udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Android-Developer-Nanodegree/README.md

 #Expected Prerequisite Knowledge
 ###What is Expected Prerequisite Knowledge to start the Android Developer Nanodegree?
-This will be a challenging and rewarding journey that will take a novice programmer 9 months or longer to complete, spending an estimated 10 hours per week on the coursework.
+his will be a challenging and rewarding journey that will take a novice programmer 9 months or longer to complete, spending an estimated 10 hours per week on the coursework.
 Do you have the dedication and mindset to sustain you through it?
 If you're not sure, please check out the courses and projects, listed under Nanodegree Structure, before making this commitment.

-Programming Experience
+###Programming Experience

 This is not a "Zero to Hero" program.
 Entering students are expected to have prior experience building applications (web or mobile) in Java or another object-oriented programming language.

 You should have at least 1-2 years of experience in Java or another object-oriented programming language prior to enrolling.

-If you have no prior programming experience, we recommend you take our Android Development for Beginners course, also built with Google.
+If you have no prior programming experience, we recommend you take our [Android Development for Beginners](https://www.udacity.com/course/android-development-for-beginners--ud837) course, also built with Google.
 You should also learn foundational Java programming concepts before enrolling in this Nanodegree.
-Our Intro to Java course may be a good place to start.
+Our [Intro to Java](https://www.udacity.com/course/intro-to-java-programming--cs046) course may be a good place to start.

-Technical Skills and Requirements
+###Technical Skills and Requirements

 You will submit your projects on GitHub, and must have a GitHub handle and know how to share code prior to enrolling.
-Take our course on How to Use Git and GitHub if you need to learn how to do this.
+Take our course on [How to Use Git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775) if you need to learn how to do this.
-- A basic understanding of Git and GitHub, specifically how to: clone a branch, fork, and create a new repository.

 You will build your apps in Android Studio, and will need to install it on your machine to complete your Nanodegree projects.
-If you don't have Android Studio installed, see our mini-course on How to Install Android Studio for instructions.
+If you don't have Android Studio installed, see our mini-course on [How to Install Android Studio](https://www.udacity.com/course/how-to-install-android-studio--ud808) for instructions.

-Dedication and Mindset
+###Dedication and Mindset

 In addition to 1-2 years of prior programming experience and intermediate technical skills, students are expected to demonstrate the following characteristics:

-Resourcefulness: Ability to search for and find solutions in documentation, backed by the belief that all problems in code are discoverable;
+- Resourcefulness: Ability to search for and find solutions in documentation, backed by the belief that all problems in code are discoverable;
-Grit: Ability to work through challenges and persevere when code breaks and tests fail.
+- Grit: Ability to work through challenges and persevere when code breaks and tests fail.
-Growth Mindset: Belief that intelligence is NOT a fixed entity, and can be boosted by hard work in the process of learning and practice.
+- Growth Mindset: Belief that intelligence is NOT a fixed entity, and can be boosted by hard work in the process of learning and practice.

-There is also a [Readiness Assessment](https://www.udacity.com/course/viewer#!/c-none/l-3098108743); taking that should give you a sense as to your preparedness to enter the Android Developer Nanodegree.

-In summary, before starting the Android Developer Nanodegree, you should have a strong understanding of programming concepts like variables, if statements, loops, functions, and classes.
-Additionally, you should have a basic understanding of Git and GitHub, specifically how to: clone a branch, fork, and create a new repository.

 ###What gaps may need to be filled in from the Intro to Programming Nanodegree?